-With the increase usage of smartphones we are also seeing an increase in loneliness.
+With the increased usage of smartphones, we are also seeing an increase in loneliness.

 How many of us have fallen asleep while holding a smartphone?
 I know I have.
 Newer smartphones have changed their lighting effects in response to implications blue lights effect on sleep quality.
 I set my phone for night mode between sunset and sunrise in hopes of improving sleep quality.

-I’ve changed my work email habits to check my email on 2 hr intervals.
-This allows me to focus specific tasks and get into a productive work flow.
+I’ve changed my work email habits to check my email at 2 hr intervals.
+This allows me to focus specific tasks and get into a productive workflow.
 Using my email interval usage as an example, I plan on using my smartphone in the same way.